 I wore shorts to the train station in Luxor, attracting unwanted attention and almost died of embarrassment.
 You can see the video that shows it all here.

-The easiest way to dress is to wear midi or maxi dresses that are sleeveless.
-Then carry a long sleeved button up shirt to put on top when near other people.
-Many cabs don’t have air conditioning and being able to get rid of sleeves will be a godsend.
+Many taxis don’t have air conditioning, so being able to get rid of sleeves will be a godsend.
 You can also wear t-shirts with pants or long skirts.
-Just make sure they aren’t low cut v-necks.
+Just make sure they aren’t low cut showing cleavage.
+You can also pack this Mini Fan.

 What you wear in Cairo might be different than other parts of your trip.
 Cairo is a big city with great restaurants and nightlife.
 You can wear what you would typically wear for a night out as long as it is conservative.
 There is no dress code per se in Egypt.